Tomorrow, and Tomorrow, and Tomorrow (novel): Plot

-While Unfair produces several lucrative games outside of Sadie and Sam's partnership, Sadie asks Marx to convince Sam that Unfair's next project should be Master of the Revels, a Shakespearean-themed open world simulator game.
+While Unfair produces several lucrative games outside of Sadie and Sam's partnership, Sadie argues with Sam that Unfair's next project should be Master of the Revels, a Shakespearean-themed interactive mystery drama, action-adventure game.
 Sam initially balks, and she develops the game on her own.
 Upon playing its demo, though, he compliments her work.
 It proves to be another success and Sam and Sadie go on tour to promote it for the Christmas 2005 season.
 In their absence, an attacker comes to the Unfair Headquarters looking for Sam, angry that he legalized gay marriage in Mapleworld.
 In Sam's absence, the extremist murders Marx before shooting himself.

 Sadie, pregnant with her and Marx's child, becomes a recluse and leaves the running of Unfair to Sam.
 Having already planned development for an expansion pack for Master of the Revels, Sadie produces it from home, programming in a likeness of Marx who recites soliloquies from Macbeth, his favorite play.
-After giving birth, Sadie suffers from postpartum depression, but finds solace in an Oregon Trail-themed MMORPG where she befriends a variety of characters in the guise of a humble pioneer and single mother.
-Playing the game in seclusion over the course of three years, Sadie finally comes to terms with Marx's death and her role as a mother.
+After giving birth, Sadie suffers from postpartum depression, but finds solace in an Oregon Trail-like MMORPG where she befriends a variety of characters in the guise of a humble pioneer and single pregnant mother.
 Context clues finally lead Sadie to realize that several of her in-game friends, including her in-game wife, are Sam playing under alternate user IDs.
-Sadie confronts Sam, who admits he programmed the entire game for her using the Mapleworld engine, knowing she would be drawn to it and that it would be a way for them to heal together.
+Sadie confronts Sam, who admits he programmed the entire game for her, and that it would be a way for them to heal together.
 Sam asks Sadie to work on a sixth game in their partnership, and an angry Sadie cuts off contact with Sam.

 In 2008, Sadie has dinner with Dov, who tells her that only someone who truly loved her could have done what Sam did.
 Sadie forgives Sam and the two reunite, selling the rights to make Ichigo 3 to a third-party developer so they don't have to dwell on the past.
 Realizing that making games with Sam is one of the only things that's made her truly happy, the two begin planning Unfair's next game.